CHARMk-code/CHARM_catalogue/README.md

 cargo run
 ```

-For the frontend go in to the `vue/` directorty and run
+For the frontend go into the `vue/` directorty and run
 ```
 yarn dev
 ```